xyu/CamCalc/README.md

 ### CamCalc.DepthOfField()

-Calculates the depth of field that can be acheaved with the given camera, lens, and focal distnce used.
+Calculates the depth of field that can be achieved with the given camera, lens, and focal distance used.

 #### Options

 * `coc` (microns, default: 29)

-  The circle of confusion of your camera sensor (if you want maximum sharpness) given the same sized sensor, say 35mm full frame, the higher the resulution the smaller the coc.
+  The circle of confusion of your camera sensor (if you want maximum sharpness) given the same sized sensor, say 35mm full frame, the higher the resolution the smaller the coc.

 * `aperture` (f-number, default: 4)